MagicJack: Reviews

 In January 2008, PC Magazine reviewed MagicJack and rated it as "Very Good," awarding it their Editors' Choice accolade.
 However, after receiving numerous complaints about the device's customer support, PC Magazine reassessed MagicJack in February 2009 and downgraded its rating to "Good," criticizing the company's technical support as "severely lacking."
 MagicJack provides support primarily through web-based chat.

 Consumer Reports gave MagicJack a positive review in 2010.

 In 2016, TheVoIPHub published a detailed review of MagicJack, covering every device the company had released up to that point.
 That same year, CNET described MagicJack as a "trade-off between price and reliability."

 By 2019, MagicJack's ratings had declined significantly.
 Voip Review rated it 1.6 stars, down from 3 stars in 2014.
 Additionally, as of November 2019, Consumer Affairs rated MagicJack at just 1 star.

 Features

-Local number portability

-In September 2011, MagicJack introduced local number portability, allowing customers to keep their existing phone numbers when switching to their service.
+In September 2011, MagicJack introduced local number portability, allowing customers to keep their existing phone numbers when switching to its service.
 To maintain a "ported-in" number, there is an annual fee.
 Additionally, if customers wish to transfer their number from MagicJack to another service provider, the company charges a fee for this transfer.
 However, not all area codes in the U.S. are available for this service.

-Calling pay services

-According to MagicJack's end-user license agreement:
+A separate prepaid minutes purchase is required for calls to conference lines, platforms, calling cards, certain non-ILEC area calls, area code 867 (Northern Canada), and most of Alaska.